-There shall be no more than one mandatory re-ride for boat path deviation in a single pass.
-If during the mandatory re-ride the boat deviation would require another mandatory re-ride then the score given will be the maximum score in tolerance on the re-ride pass.
-No re-ride.
-In this case the Chief Judge shall warn the driver that the driving is not acceptable, and the driver may be replaced.
+There shall be no more than two mandatory re-rides for boat path deviation in a single pass.
+If during the second mandatory re-ride the boat deviation would require another mandatory re-ride, then the score awarded will be the highest score achieved in tolerance from the original pass or from either re-ride.
+The driver shall be warned that the driving is not acceptable, and that he may be replaced.